brisbanemakerspace/bms-wiki/tools/electronics/induction-soldering-iron.md

 **Power Rating:** 55W 470kHz

 # Induction Process
-This induction has one part:
+**⚠️ This tool requires an induction before use.**

-1. Email us to book an appointment to be inducted.
+To book an induction for this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

 # How To Operate